dannyvelas/my-astro-website/src/pages/posts/the-expression-problem.md

 </table>

-<a id="orgc12fc47"></a>

 # Q+A with myself as I studied this topic

 -   Why use a multimethod in Clojure?
 Isn't this equivalent to using a pattern matching function?
-    -   first of all, there's no such thing as native pattern matching functionality in clojure. at least, not in the way it exists in typed functional languages like OCaml or Haskell.
+    -   first of all, there's no such thing as native pattern matching functionality in Clojure. at least, not in the way it exists in typed functional languages like OCaml or Haskell.
 The closest thing is `cond` or `condp`.
     -   You could use these functions instead of multimethods but there is one big advantage to multimethods: the branches of multimethods can be extended in downstream files.
 The branches of `cond` expressions cannot.
-This means that multimethods can be used to solve the expression problem in clojure (if we ignore the restriction of using static types)
+This means that multimethods can be used to solve the expression problem in Clojure (if we ignore the restriction of using static types)
 -   Why use the visitor pattern in object oriented languages?
 Isn't this equivalent to using a switch statement?
     -   Answered: it is not. it dispatches a behavior function in constant time, unlike a switch statement.
 -   I know that in an object-oriented language, the visitor pattern allows one to add behaviors to a class in a base package without modifying the class by adding a method to it.
 You can add behaviors in downstream packages and associate those behaviors to that class.
 But, that's only one part of the solution expression problem.
 A complete solution to the expression problem must define a way for one to add new classes in a downstream package as well.
 Is it possible to define a new class `D` in a downstream package and have a visitor class that has some visitMethods for the behaviors of a base class, and other visit methods for the behaviors of `D`?